 There are currently travel restrictions in place for both Iceland and the United States of America.
-We cannot with certainty, when they will end.
-Further, this fare is not fully refundable and available for travel before December 17, 2020.
+We cannot with certainty say when they will end.
 Please proceed & book with caution!

 Icelandair has a unique business model.
 They fly passengers back and forth between Europe and the USA, always via their hub in Reykjavík.
 For these flights, they use reliable Boeing 757 and 767 aircraft.
 While the 757 features a 2-2 seating in Saga Class, the 767 sports a 2-1-2 configuration.